Envirometrix/PredictiveSoilMapping/main.md

 ## Deriving OCS from soil profile data (the 3D approach) {#ocs-3d-approach}

-In the following example, we will demonstrate, using a known data set, ([Edgeroi](http://gsif.r-forge.r-project.org/edgeroi.html), from Australia) which has been well documented in the literature [@Malone2009Geoderma], how to derive OCS in t/ha using soil profile data and a  3D approach to spatial prediction based on mapping the Organic Carbon Density (OCD) in kg/m-cubic.
+In the following example, we will demonstrate, using a well known data set, ([Edgeroi](http://gsif.r-forge.r-project.org/edgeroi.html), from Australia) which has been well documented in the literature [@Malone2009Geoderma], how to derive OCS in t/ha using soil profile data and a 3D approach to spatial prediction based on mapping the Organic Carbon Density (OCD) in kg/m-cubic.
 The Edgeroi data set is a typical example of a soil profile data set that is relatively comprehensive, but still missing BLD measurements.

 The Edgeroi data set can be loaded from the GSIF package: